lubuntu-team/manual/source/3/3.2/3.2.2/appearnce.rst

 How to launch
 -------------
-To launch appearnce in the menu -> prefrences -> Lxqt settings -> appearance.
+To launch appearnce in the menu :menuselection:`prefrences --> Lxqt settings --> appearance`.
 Another way is to press the Appearance button from LXQt configuration center or run

 .. code::